tdworowy/kindle_highlights/md/150_Most_Famous_Poems_Emily_Dickinson_Robert_Frost_William_Shakespeare_Edgar_Allan_Poe_Walt_Whitman_and_many_more_(Poetry_House).md

       Who is the third who walks always beside you?
 When I count, there are only you and I together But when I look ahead up the white road There is always another one walking beside you Gliding wrapt in a brown mantle, hooded I do not know whether a man or a woman —But who is that on the other side of you?

+      Some say the world will end in fire, Some say in ice.
+From what I’ve tasted of desire I hold with those who favor fire.
+But if it had to perish twice, I think I know enough of hate To say that for destruction ice Is also great And would suffice.